grafana/loki/docs/sources/reference/loki-http-api.md

 - `start`: The start time for the query as a nanosecond Unix epoch.
 Defaults to 6 hours ago.
 - `end`: The end time for the query as a nanosecond Unix epoch.
 Defaults to now.
 - `since`: A `duration` used to calculate `start` relative to `end`.
 If `end` is in the future, `start` is calculated as this duration before now.
 Any value specified for `start` supersedes this parameter.
+- `query`: A set of log stream selector that selects the streams to match and return label names.
+Example: `{"app": "myapp", "environment": "dev"}`

 In microservices mode, `/loki/api/v1/labels` is exposed by the querier.